LRParser/How_to_make_a_text_summarizer/README.md

 # Order of Notebook Execution

-First run signal_media_parser.ipynb, with signalmedia-1m.jsonl in the directory where notebook is running Second run vocabulary_embedding.ipynb, with Glove files in ~/.keras/datasets Then you can run train.ipynb
+* First, run signal_media_parser.ipynb, with signalmedia-1m.jsonl in the directory where notebook is running
+* Second, run vocabulary_embedding.ipynb, with Glove files in ~/.keras/datasets
+* Third, you can run train.ipynb

 # Coding Challenge - Due Date - Thursday, March 23rd at 12 PM PST